“Cultivating Sustainable Future for Women in Lofa County, Liberia West Africa.”

 Yassah’s Sisters was formed by a group of Lafayette women in collaboration with Change Agent Network to support the numerous single mothers in Liberia who have difficulty feeding their children.
 In this pay-it-forward program, a woman receives a machete, hoe and ax and bags of peanuts, rice, beans, corn and okra seeds for planting.
 After harvest they pay forward a bag and a half of seeds to the next woman.

-Below are pictures of the official launching of the Yassah’s Sisters Program in Lafayette Louisiana in 2010:
+Below are pictures of the official launching of the Yassah’s Sisters Program in Lafayette Louisiana in 2010: no images were found

 2011 Project Updates From the Yassah’s Sisters Livelihood Program in Lofa County, Republic of Liberia.

 It is amazing that a small amount of money can make such a big impact!

 The women of Lofa County, Liberia celebrated their first harvest of peanuts and sale of palm oil, made possible by the generosity of people in Acadiana through the Yassah’s Sisters program.
 This beginning initiative was the result of our first investment of funds given to a group of 15 women.
 The hard work of these amazing women is matched with their dedication and conscientious fulfillment of responsibilities.

 Eric’s subsequent visit to check progress and plan for the next phase of the program was cause for a 2-day celebration—the first ever in the history of the village.
 Never before had these women had something to celebrate.
 Never before had they had a reason to have hope.

 During that event, many promising plans were laid out:

 - Our group of women has expanded from 25-110 women; from one planting crop to 5 separate farming ventures.

 - The village chief has requested that men be allowed to participate.
 They want to “support the women.”

 - The village chief has given Eric six acres of land to develop, and plans are being made for best use of that property—clinic, library?
 He said that if done well, 50 acres are available for further development.